ChrisWebFirst/Portfolio/README.md

 - This pages is a very clean and simple contact form.
 - I built an API to handle form submission
 - This will allow any user to contact me through the site
+- The contact page send data to a sql database in azure via an asp.net core api